Alex-Teodosiu/trading-bot-web-api/README.md

 This is a Flask-based web API for an automated trading bot.
 The application provides the many endpoints that are documented using Swagger UI.

-The application is hosted on Azure Web Services and can be accessed at: [Automated Trading Bot Server](https://automated-trading-bot-server.azurewebsites.net/)
+The application is no longer hosted due to avoid costs.

 ## Description